MicrosoftDocs/azure-devops-docs/docs/extend/develop/pipeline-decorator-context.md

 [Pipeline decorators](add-pipeline-decorator.md) have access to context about the pipeline in which they run.
 As a pipeline decorator author, you can use this context to make decisions about the decorator's behavior.
 The information available in context is different for pipelines and for release.
-Also, decorators run after task names are resolved to task GUIDs, so you cannot use symbolic names for tasks.
+Also, decorators run after task names are resolved to task GUIDs, so you can't use symbolic names for tasks.

 [!INCLUDE [extension-docs-new-sdk](../../includes/extension-docs-new-sdk.md)]